TomasVotruba/tomasvotruba.com/resources/posts/2018/2018-09-03-4-ways-to-add-global-option-or-argument-to-symfony-console-application.md

 ### ❌ Disadvantages

-- Well, have you noticed the "wiht" typo?
+- Well, have you noticed the "with" typo?
 Now I have to **fix it in every single class**.
 - For every change, we have to find and modify every single place this **duplicated code** is in.
 - When a new command is added, you have to remember to **add exactly this line there** - you already know [how memory-locks backfire](/blog/2018/08/27/why-and-how-to-avoid-the-memory-lock/), right?